Spillxel/Crawl-IT/README.md

 # crawlIT
-A promotional game for BINFO @ uni.lu made for the Software Engineering Project
+A promotional game for BINFO @ uni.lu made for the Software Engineering Project course.